netgroup-polito/frog4-openstack-do/README_ONOS.md

 # Install and configure ONOS (Open Network Operating System)
-The installation instructions below have been tested on ubuntu 16.10.
+The installation instructions below have been tested on ubuntu 16.10 and 16.04.2.

 ## Preliminaries